Maximize your Laravel blog's potential with SEO best practices and reach 10K monthly clicks on Google.

-Laravel Collections: methods to easily refactor your codebase
+15 Laravel Collections tips to refactor your codebase

 Laravel Collections are a powerful tool for manipulating arrays.
-They wrap native PHP array functions, create new handy ones and provide a fluent interface for working with them.
+They wrap native PHP array functions, create new useful ones, and provide a fluent interface for working with them.

-They’re also immutable, meaning they do not modify the original array.
-Instead, they return a new collection with the changes applied.
+They’re also immutable, meaning they do not modify the original collection.
+Instead, they return a new one with the changes applied.

 By using collections, you’ll stop wondering about: